-In this example pipeline, if an SMS message is received that says "I'd like to learn more about your services" it would pass through the pipeline straight to the "SMS Conversations" action.
-No automated replies would be sent, and no workflows would be launched for that message because it does not meet the criteria for those actions.
+If an SMS message is received that says "I'd like to learn more about your services" it would pass through the pipeline straight to the "SMS Conversations" action.
+No automated replies would be sent and no workflows would be launched for that message.